charliecalvert/CloudNotes/Assignments/Prog219Midterm2016.md

 ## MSN Types

-A single energy type looks like this:
+Let's take a moment to be sure we understand MSN types.
+Our Energy Types are defined in **data/EnergyTypes.json**.
+A single energy type from our array of energy types looks like this:

 ```json
 {